ia-mm-ai/CAN-OFF-01/protocol/IAM.MAI.md

 ## 0. Canonical Statement

-IAM.MAI governs **when an irreversible transition becomes legitimate**.
+IAM.MAI governs **when an irreversible transition is allowed to become final**.

 It exists to ensure that:
-- irreversible actions do not masquerade as intent,
+- irreversibility does not masquerade as intent,
-- decisions do not masquerade as truth,
+- closure does not occur silently or prematurely,
-- and closure does not occur without authority.
+- and reality is not retroactively legitimized.

 IAM.MAI does not create reality.
-It legitimizes the moment reality becomes non-reversible.
+IAM.MAI legitimizes **irreversibility**.

 ---